Jayant-001/Cloud-File-Manager/README.md

 ## Authentication

-Mera Box implements secure authentication using NextAuth and Google OAuth.
+Pocket Cloud implements secure authentication using NextAuth and Google OAuth.
 Users can log in using their Google accounts, ensuring a seamless and secure experience.

 ## UI Design

-The user interface of Mera Box is designed with attention to detail and usability in mind.
+The user interface of Pocket Cloud is designed with attention to detail and usability in mind.
 The application follows the principles of DailyUI to deliver a visually appealing and user-friendly interface.

 ## Contributing

-We welcome contributions from the community that can help improve Mera Box.
+We welcome contributions from the community that can help improve Pocket Cloud.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`